fedeandri/auto-approve-comments/readme.txt

 Tags: auto approve comments, auto-approve comments, commenting, comments, spam, comments approval, approve, approval, comment approved, comment moderator, user comments, moderate, moderation, moderator, anti-spam, comments spam
 Requires at least: 3.8
 Tested up to: 4.4.2
-Stable tag: 1.5
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically approve the comments of your most trustful readers.
+Automatically approve comments from trustful commenters and users even if you set the comments to be manually approved to avoid spam.

 == Description ==

 Auto Approve Comments allows you to create a white list of commenters and to automatically approve their comments after checking their email/name/URL or username.

-Useful when you set your comments to be manually approved to avoid spam, but you still want to immediately approve the comments made by your most trustful readers.
+Useful when you set the comments to be manually approved to avoid spam, but you still want to immediately approve the comments made by your most trustful commenters/users.

 **Usage**

 1. Open Comments -> Auto Approve Comments
-2. Configure the "Commenter list" or the "Users list" (see some examples below)
+2. Configure the "Commenter list" and/or the "Users list" (see some examples below)
 3. Save and you're done

 From now on all the commenters listed in one of the lists above will have their comments immediately approved even if you set the comments to be manually approved.